-Post-traumatic stress disorder (PTSD) and substance abuse are so much more widespread and common than many people realize.
-Considering six out of every 10 men and five out of every 10 women experience a traumatic event at least once in their lives, it’s hardly surprising that eight out of every 100 trauma cases will develop into PTSD, according to the U.S. Department of Veterans Affairs.
+Post-traumatic stress disorder (PTSD) and substance abuse are so much more widespread than many people realize.
+Considering six out of every ten men and five out of every ten women experience a traumatic event at least once in their lives, it’s hardly surprising that eight out of every 100 trauma cases will develop into PTSD, according to the U.S. Department of Veterans Affairs.
 This translates to eight million people suffering from post-traumatic stress each year.
-Many of these people could benefit from a PTSD treatment program in Arizona.
+Many of these people could benefit from a PTSD treatment program.

 What Is PTSD?

 PTSD isn’t just something war veterans experience.
 Although it’s common among our veterans, anyone who has ever experienced any kind of trauma can develop PTSD.
 Those who have survived the horrors of sexual abuse, assault, a car crash, a natural disaster, a terrorist attack, or even an unexpected death are at risk of developing the disorder.
 Women tend to develop the condition more often than men, and some people are even genetically predisposed to it.